chef/chef-web-docs/chef_master/source/server_services.rst

 -----------------------------------------------------
 .. tag ctl_chef_server_tail

-The ``tail`` subcommand is used to follow all of the Chef server logs for all services.
+The ``tail`` subcommand is used to follow all of the Chef Infra Server logs for all services.
 This command can also be run for an individual service by specifying the name of the service in the command.

 This subcommand has the following syntax: